SQream/sqream_docs/external_storage_platforms/gcp.rst

 Ingesting Data Using Google Cloud Platform
 ***********************

-Ingesting data using Google Cloud Platform (GCP) requires that BLUE is granted read and/or write access to a GCP bucket.
-You may configure BLUE to separate between source and destination by granting read access to one bucket and write access to a different bucket.
-If you choose to separate between source and destination, it is required to configure each bucket individually.
+Ingesting data using Google Cloud Platform (GCP) requires GCP bucket access configurations.
+You may configure BLUE to separate source and destination by granting read access to one bucket and write access to a different bucket.
+Such separation requires that each bucket is individually configured.

 .. contents::
    :local: